PoissonPilote/lowdata/README.md

 ### Opera Turbo

 Opera offers an unique feature, the turbo mode: All pages are visited from opera's servers, compressed and then send to your computer.
 Privacy lovers, this is not for you

-### Lynx browser

-[Lynx](http://lynx.browser.org) is a text based web browser picture and javascript free that allow reducing the bandwith when browsing the web.

-- [ ] Tutorial needed

 ## Avoid DNS request